 - It's also a Running Gag that Arthur's best friend Buster just cannot keep a secret — whenever Arthur tells him a secret, he'll promise to keep it and then promptly loudly inform the person closest to them that he's got a secret to tell them.
 When Arthur is still standing right there.

-- The Simpsons: in a Flash Back episode to when Maggie was born, Marge begs her sisters Patty & Selma to not tell until she's ready to inform her husband.
+- In a Flash Back episode to when Maggie was born, Marge begs her sisters Patty & Selma to not tell until she's ready to inform her husband.

-Marge: I've got to tell Homer about this baby in just the right way and at just the right time.
+I've got to tell Homer about this baby in just the right way and at just the right time.
 Until then, please, keep this to yourselves.
+Patty:

-Patty: Oh, if he found out now, it would probably destroy him, huh?
+Oh, if he found out now, it would probably destroy him, huh?
+Marge:

-Marge: Wait a minute!
+Wait a minute!
 Wait, I know that look.
 Now promise you won't tell Homer.
+Selma:

 Bart: Hey Milhouse, can you keep a secret?